Lázaro Mangubat: History

-Lázaro also built a stone church (the third in Bantayan Island) whose ruined walls and post can still be seen in the northernmost part of the town in 1960s.
+Lázaro also built a stone church (the third in Bantayan Island) whose ruined walls and post from the ravages of war and Moro raid can still be seen towering in the northernmost part of the town in the 1960s.

 It was also him who proclaimed the place a "VISITA" (this marks the beginnings of a new parish (founded and built in 1800s) in the Municipality of Bantayan.

-though in year 1580 there's already a Parochial Church and convent established on Bantayan Island but it ceased to exist.
+though in year 1580 there's already a Parochial Church and convent established on the Island but it ceased to exist.

 the church, convent and villages were destroyed, people were killed and only few have survived during the Muslim raid in year 1600.